1876-1879 a b q

 Oct 2007 only c v

 In the mid 1870s, Edinburgh hosted an Irish community of 25,000 living in conditions of appalling poverty in the Cowgate district or “Little Ireland”.
-As association football grew in popularity, the committee of the Catholic Young Men’s Society (CYMS) decided to form their own club to be called “Hibernian” (from the Latin Hibernia = Ireland); their emblem would the harp and their motto Erin Go Brach (Ireland Forever).
+As association football grew in popularity, the committee of the Catholic Young Men’s Society (CYMS) decided to form their own club to be called “Hibernian” (from the Latin Hibernia = Ireland); their emblem would be the harp and their motto Erin Go Brach (Ireland Forever).
 According to John Mackay's history, "members were required to furnish at their own expense caps, white guernsey with harp on left breast, also white trousers with green stripes".
 Father (later Canon) Edward Hannan, the priest of St Patrick’s Church in Cowgate, was elected manager and President for Life.

 The Edinburgh FA banned its members from playing against, or even having contact with these upstart Irishmen but on Christmas Day 1875 the Heart of Midlothian club broke the embargo.
 Hibernian were grudgingly admitted to the Edinburgh FA and then the Scottish FA in 1876.
 New hooped jerseys that bore a remarkable resemblance to those worn by Hearts at the time were adopted and we can assume they came from the same outfitter.
 The cordial relationship between the two clubs did not last long, however.

 In 1877 Hibs were allowed to enter the Scottish FA Cup, defeating Hearts in a replay after which fighting broke out between rival fans.
 The clubs met again in the Edinburgh Cup final, which was finally settled in favour of Hearts after four replays, marked by more disorder and sharp rebukes from the pulpit by Father Hannan.
 Relations between the two clubs remained bitter for years to come.